troymendous/trillo/README.md

 # trillo

-This project is specifically for showcasing my understanding of Flexbox
+This project is specifically for showcasing my understanding of Flexbox + staged animations.